 Currently, the Alicia Koplowitz Foundation acts on behalf of two formerly independent foundations, one of which, Vida y Esperanza Foundationhas been in operation since 1994 and the other since 2003.
 Both organizations have now been combined to form a single institution, the Alicia Koplowitz Foundation.
 Following their amalgamation, which took place in the first quarter of 2005, and as a continuation of their original social activities, the current foundation has diversified its activity into two broad areas:

-An outreach Programme engaged in caring for children from broken homes, which provides shelter and treatment at its residential homes, as well as for people from other social groups with specific needs, such as those affected by multiple sclerosis, for whom the foundation sponsored, built and donated Alicia Koplowitz Multiple Sclerosis Centre of the Community of Madrid, which is presently managed and funded by the Social and Family Politics Board of the Community of Madrid.
+An outreach Programme engaged in caring for children from broken homes, as well as for people from other social groups with specific needs, such as those affected by multiple sclerosis, for whom the foundation sponsored, built and donated Alicia Koplowitz Multiple Sclerosis Centre of the Community of Madrid, which is presently managed and funded by the Social and Family Politics Board of the Community of Madrid.
 The foundation's commitment to the most vulnerable sectors of society is more than evident in trying to meet the new needs of vulnerable groups.

 Board of Trustees